angrycub/katacoda-scenarios/nomad-reverse-proxy/50_create_proxy_config_4.md

 [![Error in the UI when running /bin/sh.
 The connection has closed.][img-cannot-remote-exec]][img-cannot-remote-exec]

 The fulfill the handshake NGINX will need to forward the `Connection` and `Upgrade` headers.
-NGINX will have to override the existing `Origin` header to match the host address to meet the origin verification required by the Nomad API.
+To meet the origin verification required by the Nomad API, NGINX will have to override the existing `Origin` header to match the host address.
 Add the following to the top of the`location` block of the existing NGINX configuration file.

 <pre class="file" data-filename="nginx.conf" data-target="insert" data-marker="    location / {">